arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 BTW, splitting at the web/controllers level is an interesting technique of splitting your app/infra layer, but it's less relevant to the "domain" discussions".
 I like to split the admin web app, as it's usually a separate set of controllers/UI.
 The same with API.
 But still, this split is rarely a good split for your domain, that's only the infra layer.

+Anyway, Rails engines can be perfectly used as a physical separation of the domain bounded contexts.
+If you don't mind the dependency on Rails (for the physical separation mechanism) here, then that's a good option.

+This approach is recommended by our friends from Pivotal, they call it [Component-Based Rails Applications](http://shageman.github.io/cbra.info/).

+# Microservices

+This approach relies on having multiple nodes/microservices for our app.
+Each one can be a Rails application on its own.
+It can be that one microservice per bounded context, but it doesn't need to be like that.
+In my current project, we have 6 microservices, but >15 bounded contexts.

+I wasn't a big fan of microservices, as they bring a lot of infrastructure overhead.
+This has changed after I worked more heavily with Heroku-based setup.